petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-course-environment-setup.md

 ---
 toc:
-- ./module-3-developer-setup/course-prerequisites.md
+- ./module-3-course-environment-setup/course-prerequisites.md
-- ./module-3-developer-setup/liferay-workspace.md
+- ./module-3-course-environment-setup/liferay-workspace.md
-- ./module-3-developer-setup/client-extensions.md
+- ./module-3-course-environment-setup/client-extensions.md
 uuid: 1564af7e-387f-4946-b382-fe824655f077
 ---
-# Module 3: Developer Setup
+# Module 3: Course Environment Setup

 !!! important "Webinar Note"
     This module was presented using slides for a live webinar audience.
 The formatting, presentation, and examples may differ from what is presented here as part of the course.